OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 ### Example

 A common example of this vulnerability is an application such as a blog or forum that allows users to upload images and other media files.
-While these are considered safe, if an attacker is able to upload executable code (such as a PHP script), this could allow them to execute operating system commands, read and modify information in the filesystem, access the back end database and fully compromise the server.
+While these are considered safe, if an attacker is able to upload executable code (such as a PHP script), this could allow them to execute operating system commands, read and modify information in the filesystem, access the backend database and fully compromise the server.

 ## Test Objectives